Look for fabrics with stretch for a dresses with a great fit that with keep you dancing.

-First, don’t get your heart set on a particular fabric before you select the style of dress.
+First, think about what style of dress you want.
 Consider whether you want a ball gown to the floor or something tea length or a mini skirt.
 Do you like strapless or strapless with a bolero or off the shoulder or spaghetti straps?
 There are no right and wrong answers here; it’s all about personal style and what will make you feel beautiful on your special night.
 Remember that A-line styles (princess styles) look great on all figures.

 Lace is another beautiful option for the over layer of a bodice or skirt.
 Interesting, out-of-the ordinary lace patterns can make great wraps, boleros, or shrugs to highlight a solid color dress.